awsdocs/amazon-s3-userguide/doc_source/specifying-s3-encryption.md

-# Specifying Amazon S3 encryption<a name="specifying-s3-encryption"></a>
+# Specifying Amazon S3 encryption with S3 managed keys \(SSE\-S3\)<a name="specifying-s3-encryption"></a>

 **Important**
 Amazon S3 now applies server\-side encryption with Amazon S3 managed keys \(SSE\-S3\) as the base level of encryption for every bucket in Amazon S3\.
-Starting January 5, 2023, all new object uploads to Amazon S3 will be automatically encrypted at no additional cost and with no impact on performance\.
-Currently, the automatic encryption status for S3 bucket default encryption configuration and for new object uploads is available in AWS CloudTrail logs, S3 Inventory, and S3 Storage Lens\.
-During the next few weeks, the automatic encryption status will also be rolled out to the Amazon S3 console and as an additional Amazon S3 API response header in the AWS Command Line Interface and AWS SDKs\.
-When this update is complete in all AWS Regions, we will update the documentation\.
+Starting January 5, 2023, all new object uploads to Amazon S3 are automatically encrypted at no additional cost and with no impact on performance\.
+The automatic encryption status for S3 bucket default encryption configuration and for new object uploads is available in AWS CloudTrail logs, S3 Inventory, S3 Storage Lens, the Amazon S3 console, and as an additional Amazon S3 API response header in the AWS Command Line Interface and AWS SDKs\.
 For more information, see [Default encryption FAQ](https://docs.aws.amazon.com/AmazonS3/latest/userguide/default-encryption-faq.html)\.

- When you create an object, you can specify the use of server\-side encryption with Amazon S3\-managed encryption keys to encrypt your data\.
-This is true when you are either uploading a new object or copying an existing object\.
-This encryption is known as SSE\-S3\.
+All Amazon S3 buckets have encryption configured by default and all new objects uploaded to an S3 bucket are automatically encrypted at rest\.
+Server\-side encryption with Amazon S3 managed keys \(SSE\-S3\) is the base level of encryption configuration for every bucket in Amazon S3\.
+If you want to use a different type of default encryption, you can also specify server\-side encryption with AWS Key Management Service \(AWS KMS\) keys \(SSE\-KMS\) or customer\-provided keys \(SSE\-C\) in your S3 `PUT` requests or set the default encryption configuration in the destination bucket to use SSE\-KMS to encrypt your data\.

-You can specify SSE\-S3 using the S3 console, REST APIs, AWS SDKs, and AWS CLI\.
-For more information, see the topics below\.
+You can specify SSE\-S3 by using the S3 console, REST APIs, AWS SDKs, and AWS Command Line Interface \(AWS CLI\)\.
+For more information, see [Setting default server\-side encryption behavior for Amazon S3 buckets](bucket-encryption.md)\.

-For a sample of how to copy an object without encryption, see [Copying objects](copy-object.md)\.

 ## Using the S3 console<a name="add-object-encryption-s3"></a>

- This topic describes how to set or change the type of encryption an object using the AWS Management Console\.
-When you copy an object using the console, it copies the object as is\.
-That means if the source is encrypted, the target object is also encrypted\.
-The console also allows you to add or change encryption for an object\.
+This topic describes how to set or change the type of encryption an object by using the AWS Management Console\.
+When you copy an object by using the console, Amazon S3 copies the object as is\.
+That means that if the source object is encrypted, the target object is also encrypted\.
+You can use the console to add or change encryption for an object\.

 **Note**
 If you change an object's encryption, a new object is created to replace the old one\.
 If S3 Versioning is enabled, a new version of the object is created, and the existing object becomes an older version\.
-The role that changes the property also becomes the owner of the new object or \(object version\)\.
+The role that changes the property also becomes the owner of the new object \(or object version\)\.

-**To add or change encryption for an object**
+**To change encryption for an object**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.

+1. In the left navigation pane, choose **Buckets**\.

 1. In the **Buckets** list, choose the name of the bucket that contains the object\.

 1. In the **Objects** list, choose the name of the object that you want to add or change encryption for\.

-   The **Object overview** opens, displaying the properties for your object\.
+   The object's details page appears, with several sections that display the properties for your object\.

+1. Choose the **Properties** tab\.

-1. Under **Server\-side encryption settings**, choose **Edit**\.
+1. Scroll down to the **Server\-side encryption settings** section, and then choose **Edit**\.

-   The **Edit server\-side encryption** page opens\.

-1. To enable server\-side encryption for your object, under **Server\-side encryption**, choose **Enable**\.
+1. Under **Encryption settings**, choose **Use bucket default encryption settings** or **Override bucket default encryption settings**\.

+1. If you chose **Override bucket settings for default encryption**, configure the following encryption settings\.
-1. To enable server\-side encryption using an Amazon S3\-managed key, under **Encryption key type**, choose **Amazon S3 key \(SSE\-S3\)**\.

-   For more information about using Amazon S3 server\-side encryption to encrypt your data, see [Using server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\)](UsingServerSideEncryption.md)\.
+   1. Under **Encryption key type**, choose **Amazon S3 managed keys \(SSE\-S3\)**\.
+SSE\-S3 uses one of the strongest block ciphers—256\-bit Advanced Encryption Standard \(AES\-256\) to encrypt each object\.
+For more information, see [Protecting data using server\-side encryption with Amazon S3 managed encryption keys \(SSE\-S3\)](UsingServerSideEncryption.md)\.

 1. Choose **Save changes**\.

 **Note**
 This action applies encryption to all specified objects\.
-When encrypting folders, wait for the save operation to finish before adding new objects to the folder\.
+When you're encrypting folders, wait for the save operation to finish before adding new objects to the folder\.

 ## Using the REST API<a name="SSEUsingRESTAPI"></a>

-At the time of object creation—that is, when you are uploading a new object or making a copy of an existing object—you can specify if you want Amazon S3 to encrypt your data by adding the `x-amz-server-side-encryption` header to the request\.
-Set the value of the header to the encryption algorithm `AES256` that Amazon S3 supports\.
-Amazon S3 confirms that your object is stored using server\-side encryption by returning the response header `x-amz-server-side-encryption`\.
+At the time of object creation—that is, when you are uploading a new object or making a copy of an existing object—you can specify if you want Amazon S3 to encrypt your data with Amazon S3 managed keys \(SSE\-S3\) by adding the `x-amz-server-side-encryption` header to the request\.
+Set the value of the header to the encryption algorithm `AES256`, which Amazon S3 supports\.
+Amazon S3 confirms that your object is stored with SSE\-S3 by returning the response header `x-amz-server-side-encryption`\.

-The following REST upload APIs accept the `x-amz-server-side-encryption` request header\.
+The following REST upload API operations accept the `x-amz-server-side-encryption` request header\.
 + [PUT Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html)
 + [PUT Object \- Copy](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectCOPY.html)
 + [POST Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOST.html)
 + [Initiate Multipart Upload](https://docs.aws.amazon.com/AmazonS3/latest/API/mpUploadInitiate.html)

-When uploading large objects using the multipart upload API, you can specify server\-side encryption by adding the `x-amz-server-side-encryption` header to the Initiate Multipart Upload request\.
-When you are copying an existing object, regardless of whether the source object is encrypted or not, the destination object is not encrypted unless you explicitly request server\-side encryption\.
+When uploading large objects by using the multipart upload API operation, you can specify server\-side encryption by adding the `x-amz-server-side-encryption` header to the Initiate Multipart Upload request\.
+When you're copying an existing object, regardless of whether the source object is encrypted or not, the destination object is not encrypted unless you explicitly request server\-side encryption\.

-The response headers of the following REST APIs return the `x-amz-server-side-encryption` header when an object is stored using server\-side encryption\.
+The response headers of the following REST API operations return the `x-amz-server-side-encryption` header when an object is stored using SSE\-S3\.
 + [PUT Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html)
 + [PUT Object \- Copy](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectCOPY.html)
 + [POST Object](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPOST.html)